 2. For women in these circumstances the burden of accessing abortion services is placed on the woman rather than the health care system.
 Women who make this journey for medical reasons do so in the context of the legal uncertainty and the chilling effect of the current law and standard medical referral protocols may not be applied.
 Women in this context must leave the mainstream health care service.
 They must make their own way to a private medical facility in another country without the protection of the protocols that apply in other situations where people travel for health care.
 While some doctors make ad hoc arrangements, we know of women who have travelled without medical files detailing their medical history or proper referral by their doctor.

-Abortion in cases of foetal abnormality costs more due to the duration of the treatment, which can last 4-5 days.
-This is due to the fact that foetal abnormalities are not usually detected until the later stages of a pregnancy, resulting in longer and more complex medical treatment;
+- Abortion in cases of foetal anomaly costs more due to the duration of the treatment, which can last 4-5 days.
+This is due to the fact that foetal anomalies are not usually detected until the later stages of a pregnancy, resulting in longer and more complex medical treatment.

-6. Some women for whom travel is impossible are increasingly ordering medication online to self-induce abortions.
+6. Some women for whom travel is impossible are increasingly ordering medication online to self-induce abortions (i).
 Women who self-induce without medical supervision are also more likely to delay in presenting to hospital with complications and are less likely to attend for post-abortion care.

 7. Some women for whom travel is impossible are forced to continue with an unwanted or problematic pregnancy.